Amid vaccine shortages, Lebanon faces its first cholera outbreak in three decades

 But Chahina Ghorly, her 48-year-old aunt, feels it's only a matter of time.
 For her, it's like a coming storm.
 "People, they see the water is polluted," she says through a translator.
 "They see the sewage passing by.
 So yes, we are afraid that cholera will be more in this area."

-"Today, mainly in the rural areas," says Hajjar, "I'm not sure that we have the mean[s] to resolve these structural problem[s] linked to the water, to the wash."
+"Today, mainly in the rural areas," says Najjar, "I'm not sure that we have the mean[s] to resolve these structural problem[s] linked to the water, to the wash."

 This is why this health center is taking an approach focused on education.
 Since early October, Al-Ahmar has been making a daily cholera announcement to the patients in the waiting area.
 Today, she's speaking to half a dozen women in hijabs and a few small children.